theo-armour/2021/pages/doing-knowing-being/README.md

 ## Concept

-My current major ontology/epis of life effort
+My current major ontology/epistomology of life effort

-* How look at something and make sense of it
+* How look at something and make sense of it?
 * How do you know what you know?
-* How can you find it again
+* How can you find it again?
-* How can you compare whatever
+* How can you compare whatever?

+What I do - while trying to do some good:

+* Stand on the shoulders of gianta.
+Base my observations/thinking/recommendations on evidence, prior example, clinical research
+* Be transparent: provide links to the original research
+* Identify beauty.
+If beauty is in the eyes of the beholder, then help the eyes see things

+More
+* Neutral point of view
+* Free content
+* Respectful
+* Experimental
+* Cite verifiable sources

+## Dining 3 things

+* Management - hiring, ordering, contracting
+* Nutrition
+* Performance: the visceral experience of serving, being served, eating and cleaning up/

 ## Critical Thinking